Gears 5 interview — Rod Fergusson explains the story, characters, accessibility, and ending

 Rod Fergusson, studio head of The Coalition, went out on a limb recently when he said that Gears of War 5 is the finest game in the Gears saga, which began with Epic Games’ first Gears title in 2006.
 Microsoft got the rights to Gears in 2014, and it launched The Coalition studio in Vancouver, Canada.
-There have been six Gears games so far, and this one is a good one.
+We have seen six Gears games so far, and this one is a good one.

 I played the full game on Windows 10 laptop and reviewed it.
 Afterward, I interviewed Fergusson, who has been with the series since the beginning, about the choices that the developers made.
 I think that Fergusson was right to say it is one of the finest games in the series.